 This cheat sheet presents common information security mistakes, so you can avoid making them.
 Yeah, the idea is that you should do the opposite of what it says below.
-To print, use the one-sheet PDF version; you can also edit the Word version for you own needs.
+To print, use the one-page PDF version; you can also edit the Word version for you own needs.

 Security Policy and Compliance